ThashmikaX/interview-preparation/quiestions.md

 Diamond problem, Java interface and how it solve the multiple inheritance problem How to find the number that picked from a bucket , how can you improve time complexity in that?
-Rest apis, PUT vs POST vs PATCH

 FYP, how the dataset collected and model building happens" more about Oop, more about spring boot, multithreading, reverse the array , research project , intern projects, Collections "Intern project , Intern works
-Spring Annotations
-static method implementation
-spring bean , design patterns
-More about spring boot stuffs , spring security

 Java questions"
 "How to check if a linked list is a palindrome

-What is single responsibility principle
-Why use single responsibility
-Advantages of inheritance hierachy sql vs nosql, and how would you choose a database
+sql vs nosql, and how would you choose a database
 Any aws services you know
-asked what language is familiar and asked a question from it said js -> diff between ==,===, and var vs let any design patterns you know and have you used any in your projects" Ask to describe about a intern project asked about highlevel archetecture of that project Asked about AWS related things used in that project Asked about why use Elastic search, Elastic Search index , what is the search engine used in Elastic search etc Asked about DyamoDB, why choose dynamoDB, NoSql databases, types of NoSql databases, what type is dnamoDB etc Asked why used S3 , how to deploy a project in S3 Asked about any related projects worked with EC2 ,how to log into EC2- ec2 ssh Since I use React asked basic concepts such as state, useState, useEffect etc Asked wheter I have used Redux, Docker
+asked what language is familiar and asked a question from it

+any design patterns you know and have you used any in your projects" Ask to describe about a intern project asked about highlevel archetecture of that project

+Since I use React asked basic concepts such as state, useState, useEffect etc Asked wheter I have used Redux, Docker
 Give a scenario order,products and customers -> draw ER , map to tables and a query